enriqc3/CMPS-3240-Benchmarking/README.md

 * Dhrystone
 * Whetsone

-And some benchmarks were not created as programs for benchmarking.
-They are just computationally intensive operations that computing enthusiasts use as a relative test of performance:
+And some benchmarks were not intended for benchmarking but are so computationally intensive that computing enthusiasts use them a relative test of performance:

 * Folding@home
 * SETI@home